LynnHaDo/Checkbox-Detection/README.md

 <!-- UPDATES -->
 ## Updates

 In this project, I provided 2 models (classification and detection models) trained on the existing YOLOv8 weights.
 They are uploaded in my [Hugging Face Space](https://huggingface.co/spaces/linhdo/checkbox-detector) of the project.
 If you feel the need to use or fine-tune the models in any parts of your work, please cite this repository.
-Thank you!
+Thank you, and don't forget to give this repo a 🌟!

 <!-- ABOUT THE PROJECT -->
 ## About The Project